emca-it/EnergySOAR/07-0-0-Integrations/Responders/PaloAltoNGFW/PaloAltoNGFW.rst

 #.
 Password_PaloAltoNGFW - password for the user in the PaloAltoNGFW system
 #.
 Security\ *rule*\ * - the name of the security rule in the PaloAltoNGFW system.
 The following standard rule names have been established:\ :raw-html-m2r:`<br>`
    4.1 To block/unblock user:\ :raw-html-m2r:`<br>`
-   4.1.1 "TheHive Block internal user"\ :raw-html-m2r:`<br>`
-   4.1.2 "TheHive Block external user"
+   4.1.1 "Energy SOAR Base Block internal user"\ :raw-html-m2r:`<br>` 4.1.2 "Energy SOAR Base Block external user"

 4.2 To block/unblock network addresses:
-4.2.1 "TheHive Block internal IP address"\ :raw-html-m2r:`<br>` 4.2.2 "TheHive Block external IP address"
+4.2.1 "Energy SOAR Base Block internal IP address"\ :raw-html-m2r:`<br>` 4.2.2 "Energy SOAR Base Block external IP address"

 4.3 To block/unblock FQDN:\ :raw-html-m2r:`<br>`
-4.3.1 "TheHive Block external Domain"\ :raw-html-m2r:`<br>`
-4.3.2 "TheHive Block internal Domain"
+4.3.1 "Energy SOAR Base Block external Domain"\ :raw-html-m2r:`<br>` 4.3.2 "Energy SOAR Base Block internal Domain"

 4.4 To block/unblock ports:
-4.4.1 "TheHive Block port for internal communication"\ :raw-html-m2r:`<br>` 4.4.2 "TheHive Block port for external communication"
+4.4.1 "Energy SOAR Base Block port for internal communication"\ :raw-html-m2r:`<br>` 4.4.2 "Energy SOAR Base Block port for external communication"

 4.5 EnergySOARBase_instance - url address of The Hive system (used only for case and alert types).
 It is important for each organization to have its own user with the API!